Communities

 On its own, perhaps, but given the other context of water and חג from taanit, not as compelling.
 It's important to be clear what's literally "proven" and what's not

-user8078‭ wrote over 3 years ago · edited over 3 years ago
+user8078‭ wrote about 4 years ago · edited about 4 years ago

 @AA No one said "proven."
 But in my opinion the beginning of Ta'anit supports my reading.
 Apparently everyone agrees that rain would be mentioned from the beginning of the holiday if not for the fact that it's not a blessing then